MohammedAl13/Wireshark-Hacking-Lab/README.md

 ![chrome_cbpzzbDpcn](https://github.com/user-attachments/assets/c566acaf-0693-407a-99ba-9e7cbc4600d8)

 Important note, the client VM can ping the server, but the server VM cannot ping the client.
-The reason is that the ICMP firewall is not open on the CLient, only on the Server.
+The reason is that the ICMP firewall is not open on the Client, only on the Server.

 The Ip Address on the FTP Client VM was 192.168.15.11 and for the Server VM, it was 192.168.15.12.
 This is very important.